fpereiro/gotoB/tutorial/tutorial.md

   └───────────────────────────────────┘
 ```

 Notice that we entered `buy a t` in the input box of the app.
-If, however, we close the app (or restart our phone) before hitting the `CREATE TODO` button, that half-formed todo item will disappear when we open the app again.
+If, however, we close the app (or restart our phone/computer) before hitting the `CREATE TODO` button, that half-formed todo item will disappear when we open the app again.
 Before we closed the app, `buy a t` was part of the state, but not part of the data.

 ```
 ┌──╌ Todo list app ╌──────────────┐